484 News Source

 Someone who is 'conservative' likes to keep things as they are and maintain traditions.
 A 'liberal' person is open to change and want maximum individual freedom.
 Notice the following:

-- His liberal ideas have been criticized by the
+- His liberal ideas have been criticized by the conservative public.

-- Most conservative politicians are supporting him for the
+- Most conservative politicians are supporting him for the next election.

 I don't read the papers anymore; I read them online.